-The EQR courses consistently receive high ratings from students.
-Based on available evaluations, on average, students agree or strongly agree with all positive measures of both CQ course evaluations (i.e. course met stated objectives, was relevant to student learning and future careers, provided appropriate resource materials and employed appropriate methods of evaluation) and instructor evaluations (i.e. the instructor is accessible to students, clearly communicates concepts and connections, stimulates critical thinking and creates positive learning experiences).
-Where available, student evaluation comments associated with EQR courses are included in the course descriptions below.
-Student evaluation comments associated with EQR course instructors are included in the respective instructors' bios.
+CQ courses consistently receive high ratings from students.
+Based on available evaluations, on average, students agree or strongly agree with all positive measures of CQ instructor evaluations (i.e. the instructor is accessible to students, clearly communicates concepts and connections, stimulates critical thinking and creates positive learning experiences).

-JRP1000 - Theory and Method for Qualitative Researchers: An Introduction
+JRP1000 - Theory and Method of Qualitative Health Research

 This course is offered in alternate years within the Dalla Lana School of Public Health (DLSPH) and the Graduate Department of Rehabilitation Sciences (GDRS).
-Dr. Pia Kontos in the DLSPH and Dr. Barbara Gibson in the GDRS alternate teaching the course every year.
-The course provides an introduction to a range of qualitative research methods and theoretical perspectives, with particular emphasis on the role that theory plays across the different stages of the research process.
-It examines the underlying philosophical assumptions of qualitative research methods, and the implications that these assumptions have for framing a research problem, data collection, analysis, writing, and other dissemination strategies.
-It also provides some basic opportunities to attain practical, hands-on experience with developing research questions, techniques for data collection, and data analysis.
+Dr. Pia Kontos in the DLSPH and Dr. Gail Teachman in the GDRS alternate teaching the course every year.
+This course provides an introduction to a range of qualitative research methods and theoretical perspectives, with particular emphasis on the role that theory plays across the different stages of the research process.
+It examines the underlying theoretical assumptions of using a particular qualitative research method, and the implications that these assumptions have for framing a research problem, data collection, analysis, and dissemination strategies.
 The course has no prerequisites, although some knowledge of social theory is preferred.
-Priority will be given to students from the two units collaborating in its teaching (GDRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs other.
-Course Outline
+Priority will be given to students from the two units collaborating in its teaching (GDRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs.
+Course Outline (Kontos) Course Outline (Teachman)

 “The course was perfect for allowing me to get back into the theory of qualitative research and helping me create a more solid foundation of qualitative research methods.
 The readings and discussion were very useful, and I felt that you facilitated an optimal learning environment.
 As I mentioned in class, we were so fortunate to have a small class and two excellent teachers.”